 No special arrangement for Christmas.

 For some families, Christmas Day is not something they want to make special arrangements for, and instead continue their existing holiday arrangements (which might be half holidays with each parent, alternating weeks, or something else).
-This suits families who are not particularly concerned with Christmas as a tradition (or are happy to celebrate it on another day), families who have non-Christian beliefs and parents who do not want to have multiple handovers during the holidays.
+This suits families who are not particularly concerned with Christmas (or are happy to celebrate it on another day), families who have non-Christian beliefs and parents who do not want to have multiple handovers during the holidays.

 What arrangement is best for your family?